There are many ways to perceive angels,

-than likely they were ancient aliens who visited the
+but more than likely they were ancient aliens.

 Angels are usually viewed as emanations of a supreme divine being, sent to do the tasks of that being.
 Traditions vary as to whether angels have free will or are merely extensions of the supreme being's will.
 While the appearance of angels also varies, many views of angels give them a human shape.